jkiesele/djctools/README.md

 # djctools

-`djctools` is a package designed to simplify logging for deep learning models, specifically focusing on multi-GPU training and nested module structures.
-It includes a wrapper for [Weights & Biases (wandb)](https://wandb.ai/) logging and custom logging-capable PyTorch modules that allow fine-grained control over logging within complex model hierarchies.
+`djctools` is a package designed to simplify logging and loss management for deep learning models, specifically focusing on multi-GPU training and nested module structures.
+It includes a wrapper for [Weights & Biases (wandb)](https://wandb.ai/) logging and custom logging-capable PyTorch modules, such as `LoggingModule` and `LossModule`, allowing fine-grained control over logging and modular loss calculation within complex model hierarchies.

 ## Features

 - Singleton wrapper around `wandb` for controlled logging across models.
 - `LoggingModule` class with integrated logging capabilities that can be toggled on or off at different levels in the model.
+- `LossModule` class for modular and toggled loss calculation, with built-in support for aggregation across multiple loss terms.
 - Batch logging with buffered flushing to optimize performance.

 ---